Todo #4224: PBIs are old skool. pkg-ng is the new shiny. We need to convert pfSense to use pkg-ng.

 We can make a generic comparison function that splits the full package string into components that look like "genuine integers" and "other chunks".
 Then it can compare each chunk - compare the "string-looking" chunks with strcmp() and when both are "genuine integers" then compare with ordinary > and <.
 That way a 9 and 10 in the same chunk will compare with 10 being greater.
 But "05" and 1 will be compared using strcmp() and 1 comes out later - that will handle projects that put out version numbers like 6.01 6.02 6.03... and then release 6.1 - in that case their "numbering" is really string-oriented.

-#4 Updated by Kill Bill almost 4 years ago
+#4 Updated by Kill Bill over 4 years ago

 @Phil: IMO, those completely whacky package versions should not be a concern here.
 I'm replacing them as I clean something up.
 And pfS guys have been doing the same before to de-couple the upstream code version from the internal XML package version.
 (The downside ATM is that there no XML foo to display the upstream version in the GUI.
 Will probably change when you can use the FreeBSD `pkg` to get and display the upstream version.)

-#5 Updated by Kill Bill almost 4 years ago
+#5 Updated by Kill Bill over 4 years ago

 Another note on the above...
 It's really pfS that sets up the rules what's considered valid here -- and this stuff could (heck, probably even should ) be validated and enforced.
 Now you generally have no need to deal with the various upstream versioning scheme oddities.
 The above was just some exaple, others cases are, e.g.; 1.0.1c > 1.0.1b > 1.0.1a > 1.0.1, or using decimal versions after the separators, like 2.3_beta1.5...

-#6 Updated by Phillip Davis almost 4 years ago
+#6 Updated by Phillip Davis over 4 years ago

 I made a generic version comparison function.
 That should handle all the rubbish that is there now, and also continue to work just as well if someone cleans up the "version description standard" to be used for packages.

-#9 Updated by Phillip Davis almost 4 years ago
+#9 Updated by Phillip Davis about 4 years ago

 Yes, that was RELENG_2_2 only.
 At the time the package system code was actively being worked on by Renato in master, for getting rid of PBI.
 So there was no point trying to make a version for master.